ysyk2021/resilience-mastery-techniques-for-overcoming-adversity-thriving-and-achieving-your-dreams/src/chapter-8-2.md

-# Strategies for Identifying and Managing the Negative Effects of Stress and Burnout on Resilience

-## Introduction

 In this chapter, we will explore various strategies for identifying and managing the negative effects of stress and burnout on resilience.
 Stress and burnout can have a detrimental impact on our ability to bounce back from adversity and pursue our dreams.
 By understanding these effects and implementing effective management techniques, we can enhance our resilience and overall well-being.